BasurmanArtur/100-days-of-code/log.md

 ### Day 30: April 5, 2020

 **Today's Progress**: Today I continued to work on a Guided Project on Dataquest.
-Tried to plot some boxplot and got some key errors on DataQuest, although everything worked fine on my local machine.
+Tried to plot some boxplots and got some key errors on DataQuest, although everything worked fine on my local machine.
 Gotta ask the community about the problem tomorrow.

 **Thoughts:** Incredible!
 One month passed so quickly.